 For example, if you were injured after ignoring warnings about the hazardous condition, you would most likely be barred from recovering compensation since you were partly at fault for the accident.

 It’s not easy to prove fault in a premises liability case, which is why you should rely on the slip and fall attorneys at Malloy Law Offices, LLC for help.
 Many cases hinge on the plaintiff’s ability to prove that the defendant knew or should have known about a hazard on their property.
-Our attorneys will conduct a comprehensive investigation to gather evidence that we can use to prove this point.
+Our Clinton personal injury attorneys will conduct a comprehensive investigation to gather evidence that we can use to prove this point.
 We can build a strong case supported by inspection reports, expert witness testimony, witness statements, and other types of evidence that will clearly establish liability.

 If you have been injured while on someone else’s property, it’s in your best interest to contact the premises liability lawyers at Malloy Law Offices, LLC to discuss your legal options.
 Protecting your rights after an accident is our priority.
 Let our experienced attorneys review the details of your case, explain your legal options, and help you fight for the compensation you deserve.
 To schedule a free consultation, call 301-664-1775 or submit your information using the form on this website.